yixiao1/CILv2_multiview/README.md

 4. Define environment variables

         export PYTHONPATH=$CARLAPATH:$ROOTDIR/CILv2_multiview
-        export TRAINING_RESULTS_ROOT=<Path to the directory where the results are saved>
+        export TRAINING_RESULTS_ROOT=<Path to the directory where the results to be saved>
-        export DATASET_PATH=<Path to the directory where the datasets download>
+        export DATASET_PATH=<Path to the directory where the datasets are stored>

 5. Install the required packages: